Consolidated returns are not allowed in Indonesia.

 - The transfer pricing methods applied to those transactions and the rationale for selecting the methods.

 - Whether the company has prepared transfer pricing documentation.

 Transfer pricing disputes may be resolved through the domestic objection and appeal process or, where the dispute involves a transaction with a related party in a country that is one of Indonesia’s tax treaty partners, the parties may request double tax relief under the Mutual Agreement Procedures (MAP) article of the relevant tax treaty.
-MAP may be applied concurrently with a domestic dispute resolution process.
-However, the MAP will result to a disagreement once the decision on the tax appeal case has been pronounced.
+The MAP may be applied concurrently with a domestic dispute resolution process.
+However, the MAP may result in a disagreement once the decision on the tax appeal case has been pronounced.

 Increase in transfer pricing focused investigations